 Rent a Car at Amsterdam Schiphol Airport

 If you visit Amsterdam only, renting a car is NOT a good idea.
-Amsterdam is a small city with narrow roads and a trazillion bikes on its streets.
+Amsterdam is a small city with narrow streets and a trazillion bikes on its streets.
 This combination doesn’t exactly make for comfortable driving.
 Not even for us Dutch.
 And to top it all off, parking fees in Amsterdam are astronomically high.

 That said if your accommodation is outside the city.
 Or you’re traveling to different appointments in the area.
 And especially if you’re going to explore the rest of the country then renting a car can be an excellent idea!

 Roads (outside of old city centers) are excellent, and traffic rules are not very different from other countries.
 Dutch are very structured in their driving, most people find Dutch roads busy but drivers predictable.
 It's the city centers of old towns that can get you in trouble.
 Avoid those if you can.
 Otherwise driving is a breeze in this country.